sandraabu/Forest-Health/README.md

 ## Conclusions

-Leaf browning, Nitrous oxide, sulphur dioxide, dieback in broadleaves, particualr matter compounds, defoliation, discolouration, temperature are among the strongest indicators of local crown density reduction.
+Dieback in broadleaves, shoot death branch, damage insect, particualr matter compounds, defoliation, discolouration, temperature are among the strongest indicators of local crown density reduction.
 Trees with high defoliation rate and leaves/needles discolouration are most likely to be classed as deteriorating.
 Local crown density reduced over the years across all of the tree species.
 Sitka Spruce, Beech and Oak affected the most.